Faraz710/WebDocX/README.md

 ### Features

-- Patients can view the profiles of doctors and using professional background information, decide whether or not to seek consultation.
+- **Patients:** Patients can view the profiles of doctors and using professional background information, decide whether or not to seek consultation.
 They can send in consultation request to a specific doctor.
 Alternatively, they can post their problem which the doctors can view and accept.

-- Doctors can register and fill in the necessary professional details required by our team to verify the authenticity of the account.
+- **Doctors:** Doctors can register and fill in the necessary professional details required by our team to verify the authenticity of the account.
 Once verified, doctors can attend to patient consultation requests and accept them if it falls in their scope.

-- Consultation chat rooms are established for patients who have connected with the doctor to communicate in real-time through digital messaging.
+- **Consultations:** Consultation chat rooms are established for patients who have connected with the doctor to communicate in real-time through digital messaging.

-- At the end of each consultation, doctors are prompted to fill in details for prescription generation for the patient which will be digitally signed by the doctor.
+- **Prescriptions:** At the end of each consultation, doctors are prompted to fill in details for prescription generation for the patient which will be digitally signed by the doctor.

 ### Environment Variables

 In the .env file you have to set the following environment variables::

-- MONGODB_URI, insert your locally/ web hosted MongoDB database URI
+- **MONGODB_URI**, insert your locally/ web hosted MongoDB database URI

-- SECRET_KEY, a secret key used to hash the session with HMAC
+- **SECRET_KEY**, a secret key used to hash the session with HMAC

-- MAIL_USERNAME & MAIL_PASSWORD, the backend uses Gmail to send mails
+- **MAIL_USERNAME & MAIL_PASSWORD**, the backend uses Gmail to send mails

 ### Local Setup